Yang di-Pertuan Besar of Negeri Sembilan: Tuanku Muhammad

 In 1888, the son of Yamtuan Antah, Tuanku Muhammad Shah took on the title of Tuanku at age 22 and acceded to the name and title of Yang di-Pertuan Besar of the Seri Menanti Confederacy.
 In 1889, under his reign, the districts of Rembau and Tampin joined the Confederacy to bear the historic name of the Nine States – Negeri Sembilan.

 With the final two districts admitted into the state, on 29 April 1898, he was installed as the Yang di-Pertuan Besar of Negeri Sembilan.
-This marks the formal adoption of a State Constitution wherein the chiefs of territories of Jelebu, Johol, Sungai Ujong and Rembau were officially elevated to the status of Undang; and the Yamtuan would exercise control over the districts of Gunung Pasir, Ineh, Jempol, Terachi and Ulu Muar.
+This marks the formal adoption of a State Constitution wherein the chiefs of territories of Jelebu, Johol, Sungai Ujong and Rembau were officially elevated to the status of Undang; and the Yamtuan would exercise direct control over the districts of Gunung Pasir, Ineh, Jempol, Terachi and Ulu Muar.
+The Undang of the four territories were officially declared royal electors cementing the elective nature of the state monarchy.
 Tuanku Muhammad died in 1933 after a long reign as Yamtuan Besar, the longest in the history of the state.

 Tuanku Abdul Rahman

-Tuanku Muhammad's son, Tuanku Abdul Rahman, took over the state throne in 1933.
-Tuanku Abdul Rahman later became the first King of Malaya in 1957 (during which time his brother Tunku Laksamana Nasir was regent).
-His process of election by the Conference of Rulers, similar to that which elected him as Yamtuan Besar, would become the official process of election of all future Kings of Malaysia.
+Tuanku Abdul Rahman, the son of Tuanku Muhammad, became the Yang di-Pertuan Besar in 1933.

+In 1957, Tuanku Abdul Rahman was elected as the first Yang di-Pertuan Agong of Malaya.

+His process of election by the Conference of Rulers, similar to that which elected him as Yamtuan Besar, would become the official process of election of all future Yang di-Pertuan Agong.
+During this time, his brother Tunku Laksamana Nasir was appointed regent.
+Tuanku Abdul Rahman died in 1960.